 Tufts University takes a risk-based approach to subrecipient monitoring, focusing monitoring efforts more frequently on those subrecipients who are deemed to pose a greater risk for potential non-compliance.

-PIs should communicate with ORA and SPA regarding any change in expectations of performance of work, payment terms, change in key personnel, reporting requirements, budgeting, deliverables, etc. If work stops or a change in the scope of work results, ORA and SPA should be notified and appropriate agreement changes implemented.
+PIs should communicate with Pre-Award and Post-Award regarding any change in expectations of performance of work, payment terms, change in key personnel, reporting requirements, budgeting, deliverables, etc. If work stops or a change in the scope of work results, Pre-Award and Post-Award should be notified and appropriate agreement changes implemented.

-ORA and SPA coordinate continued subrecipient risk assessment and subrecipeint monitoring to ensure a comprehensive, linked approach.
-During annual assessments, ORA and SPA offices jointly analyze the subrecipient audit documentation and any relevant information from departments to ensure that the risk rating for each subrecipient is appropriate.
-ORA and SPA communicate determinations of risk to PIs and LRAs, along with any additional requirements and need for special monitoring.
+Pre-Award and Post-Award coordinate continued subrecipient risk assessment and subrecipeint monitoring to ensure a comprehensive, linked approach.
+During annual assessments, Pre-Award and Post-Award offices jointly analyze the subrecipient audit documentation and any relevant information from departments to ensure that the risk rating for each subrecipient is appropriate.
+Pre-Award and Post-Award communicate determinations of risk to PIs and LRAs, along with any additional requirements and need for special monitoring.

-ORA and SPA provide training and guidance in interpreting regulations and subrecipient award terms and conditions.
+Pre-Award and Post-Award provide training and guidance in interpreting regulations and subrecipient award terms and conditions.

 Login to RAS by clicking here.

 Submit Post-Award documents for processing: email@example.com.